PaperPrototype/Intro-Coding-and-Computers/01 - Pyxel/Lecture/english.md

 pyxel.run(update, draw)
 ```

 The `pyxel.run` will make the `update` function happen again, again, and again, preventing our game from stopping.
-Without `pyxel.run` we end up just making a window (using `pyxel.init` <- the thing you used to make the window) and then immediately quit.
+Without `pyxel.run` you just end up making a window (using the `pyxel.init` function from before) and then immediately quit.

 Lets add a simple cube by using pyxel's "rect" function (standing for the word "rectangle").